Faculty research overview

 As one of Australia's top 10 research universities, the University of Newcastle continues to be recognised nationally and internationally as a leader in medical and health science research.
 Our researchers are not only recognised as leaders in their field, but they are also acknowledged with international awards, invitations and positions on expert panels and boards.

 Our research success is due to our direct access to health organisations and the community through the Hunter Medical Research Institute (HMRI), which has been a pioneer in coordinating health research between the University and government health services throughout the Hunter region.

-Our faculty is the major contributor to eleven of the University's eighteen Priority Research Centres, which are a strategic initiative to focus the University's resources into areas of existing and potential research strengths.
-We also have a number of school specific research groups.
+Our faculty is the major contributor to twelve of the University's nineteen Priority and Clinical Research Centres, which are a strategic initiative to focus the University's resources into areas of existing and potential research strengths.
+The Faculty also has a number of school specific research groups.